sisong/HDiffPatch/README.md

 ## Releases/Binaries
 [Download from latest release](https://github.com/sisong/HDiffPatch/releases) : Command line app for Windows, Linux, MacOS; and .so patch lib for Android.
 ( release files build by projects in path `HDiffPatch/builds` )
+use cmdline to create a delta:
+`$hdiffz -m-6 -SD -c-zstd-21-24 -d oldPath newPath outDiffFile`
+if file'size is very large, try changing `-m-6` to `-s-64`
+apply the delta:
+`$hpatchz oldPath diffFile outNewPath`

 ## Build it yourself
 `$ cd <dir>/HDiffPatch`